10 Easy Ways to Go Zero-Waste Like a Pro

 3.)
 The Diva Cup

 Speaking of cups… alright ladies, this one’s for you.
 And guys, be sure to tell any ladies in your life to read this part!
-The Diva Cup is exceptional, aka an incredible invention that literally changed my life and allows me to forget that I’m even on my period.
+The Diva Cup is exceptional, aka an incredible invention that totally changed my life and allows me to forget that it’s even that time of the month.
 It’s a reusable silicone cup that replaces traditional pads and tampons.
 With proper cleaning and care, one cup can last for years.
 I’ve had mine for about 2 years now.
 So let’s break it down.
 The initial cost was $40.
 And that was it!
 For two years that’s all I’ve spent on period supplies, save for a couple purchases made while out of town.

 According to this Huffington Post article, one woman can spend thousands of dollars on period supplies in her lifetime.
 She could use over 9,000 tampons, and her total cost could be close to $2,000 just for those tampons alone.
 That number doesn’t include panty liners, pads, underwear, pain-killers, or any other add-ons.
 Periods can be expensive.
-And not to mention, pads and tampons can contain synthetic chemicals as well.
+And not to mention, pads and tampons can contain synthetic chemicals as well as create tons of waste.

 4.)
 Make It Easy to Recycle